proguy914629bot/Flag-Parsing/README.md

 [ ![python-s][] ][python]
 [ ![license-s][] ][license]

+⚠ Please be sure to read the entire README, it explains some important tricks.

 # Flag Parsing
 A util for discord.py bots that allow passing flags into commands.